chanzuckerberg/napari-hub/docs/writing-the-perfect-description.md

 Things to consider:

-- Who is this plugin for?
+- WHO: Who is this plugin for?
 Is it for cell biologists or neuroscientists?
 For Python novices or folks with advanced computational experience?
-- What kind of data does this plugin work on?
+- WHAT: What kind of data does this plugin work on?
 2D or 3D?
 Time series?
 Multichannel?
 If your plugin provides a reader or writer, what file types does it support?
-- What makes your plugin different from other plugins that do similar things?
+- WHY: What problems can this plugin solve?
+What makes your plugin different from other plugins that do similar things, if they exist?
 Is it faster?
 More robust?

 For example, see the [affinder summary](https://github.com/jni/affinder/blob/master/.napari-hub/DESCRIPTION.md#description)

 ### An example or "quick start"

 A quick start guide can help users get a sense of how your plugin works without even having to install it.
-Include images, GIFs, or video so they can see exactly what your plugin does.
+Include images, GIFs, or videos so they can see exactly what your plugin does.

 [Include some sample data with your plugin](https://napari.org/plugins/stable/hook_specifications.html#napari.plugins.hook_specifications.napari_provide_sample_data) and they can follow along when they first try your plugin!